 Startup Opportunity: Neobanks like Jupiter, microfinance platforms Kaleidofin, and AI-based lenders KreditBee provide vernacular access to digital banking solutions and microloans.
 UPI drives 20+ billion monthly transactions.

-Market & Impact: Fintech to hit $150B market size by 2025; wider inclusion enables economic empowerment and safety nets.
+Market & Impact: India's fintech market reached $142.5 billion in 2025 and is projected to grow to $595 billion by 2034[6]; wider inclusion enables economic empowerment and safety nets.

 The Problem: India needs over 90M new jobs by 2030.
 Youth unemployment is high; many underemployed.
 Skill mismatch and gig worker instability persist.